HorstFreigang/Canny/README.md

 **Value:** ``true`` or ``false``
 **Default:** ``false``

-Submenus are opend as layers on top of each other.
+Sub-menus will open as layers on top of each other.
+A back-button is added automatically to every sub-menu.

 - - - -